BMourtzis/CompGraphicsUTS/readme.md

 ### Scripts
 Index.js initializes a script called engine, which creates the 3 most important components: camera, scene and the WebGL Renderer.
 It also adds some additional configurations like fog, and a window resize event.
 The engine script exposes 4 objects: scene, camera, renderer and engine.
 The engine object has 2 functions: the init, which initialises the objects and crates the update loop and the addUpdate, which adds functions to the update loop.

+There is an example file under the src directory that explains how to create a new component